Juul/tail-stream/README.md

 # Options #

 * beginAt: Where to begin reading.
-Can be an offset in number of bytes or 'end' (default: 0).
+This can be an offset in number of bytes or 'end' (default: 0).
-* endOnError: If set to true, stream will end if an error occurs (default: true).
+* endOnError: If set to true, the stream will end if an error occurs (default: true).
-* detectTruncate: Perform truncate detections (default: true)
+* detectTruncate: Perform truncate detection (default: true)
-* onTruncate: What to do truncate is detected.
+* onTruncate: What to do when truncate is detected.
 Set to 'end' to end the stream, or 'reset' to seek to the beginning of the file and resume reading (default: 'end').

 # Events #